giovannabbottino/notebook/_docs/test/tdd.md

 ## Benefits

-TDD is has a quick feedback.
+TDD has a quick feedback.
 If you did the function but didn't get a positive test result, it can be modified right away.
-Because you have to focus specific development problems it create cleaner and simpler code that is also easy to refactor.
+Because you have to focus on specific development problems, it creates cleaner and simpler code that is also easy to refactor.
 Bugs are easier to fix and also increase the productivity.

 ## References